 - YouTube: $478 million

 - Disney: $314 million

 - Tencent Video: $300 million

-If we analyze the list above, in 2020 the most profitable apps were in the video streaming industry, and short digestible content or maximum 30 seconds helped TikTok be the most profitable app in 2020.
+If we analyze the list above, in 2020, the most profitable apps were in the video streaming industry, and short, digestible content or a maximum of 30 seconds helped TikTok be the most profitable app in 2020.
 It seems that the pandemic wasn’t so bad for them.

 Probably there are other factors as well, and it really depends on the industry your app is in and those unique things about your business.